 VEPP: Monday Morning Meeting at the Hawaiian Volcano Observatory

-Students have to work in groups, negotiate the meaning of various datasets, jointly interpret a recently-collected or real-time dataset, and, as a group, develop and present an oral report to the rest of the class.
+Students work in groups, negotiate the meaning of various datasets, jointly interpret a recently-collected or real-time dataset, and, as a group, develop and present an oral report to the rest of the class.
 As an affective goal, students will develop an appreciation for the ambiguities inherent in scientific research of natural systems.

 Context for Use

-Briefly describe or list the skills and concepts that students must have mastered before beginning the activity:
+Skills and concepts that students must have mastered before beginning the activity:

 - magma movement in the subsurface can create seismicity and ground deformation

 - since 1983, Kīlauea Volcano, Hawai'i, has experienced persistent cycles of eruptive activity